 The CR-V VTi adds a larger 7.0-inch touchscreen and support for Apple CarPlay and Android Auto

 , which lets you view and operate some smartphone apps (including navigation, and voice control) from the touchscreen.

 A seven-seat version of the CR-V VTi, called the VTI-E

 is also available and as well as the extra row comes with leather-appointed seats, bigger 18-inch wheels, and third-row air-conditioning vents mounted in the ceiling.

 Coughing up for a CR-V VTi-S brings you a power-operated tailgate, which you can open and close from the keyfob or from buttons on the car.
 Front and rear distance-sensors help you nuzzle into parking spots, and headlights switch themselves on when it’s getting dark.
 There is satellite navigation that does not depend on your phone.
 And the wheel size rises to 18 inches, for a sportier look.

-Spending an extra $2200 or so will get you a VTi-S with all-wheel drive that also brings also brings you Adaptive cruise control
+Spending an extra $3200 or so will get you a VTi-S with all-wheel drive that also brings also brings you Adaptive cruise control

-Spending some more again will buy you the only CR-V that seats seven people, the front-wheel-drive VTi-L. In addition to the third seat row, the VTi-L comes with part-leather seat trim, heating for both front seats, and a driver’s seat that is power adjustable and can remember your adjustments (so that you can restore them quickly after a companion has driven the car).
+Spending some more again will buy you more luxurious seven-seat CR-V, the front-wheel-drive VTi-L. In addition to the third seat row, the VTi-L comes with part-leather seat trim, heating for both front seats, and a driver’s seat that is power adjustable and can remember your adjustments (so that you can restore them quickly after a companion has driven the car).
 Your windscreen wipers work automatically when it rains.

 The most expensive CR-V is the VTi-LX, which returns to five seats but restores all-wheel drive.
 It adds a radio that receives digital signals (for more stations and a better sound), and very bright and long-lived LED headlights that shine into corners when you turn the wheel.